 An insight-driven business means better customer relationships, a more seamless customer experience, better and faster product iteration, and a focus on actionable data.

-- When it comes to customer retention, an insight-driven customer experience is essential; those businesses with excellent integrated, omni-channel customer experience retain 89 percent of their customers, according to SuperOffice.
+12. When it comes to customer retention, an insight-driven customer experience is essential; those businesses with excellent integrated, omni-channel customer experience retain 89% of their customers, according to SuperOffice.

 It’s not too late to get in that insight-driven action

 As you can see, insight-driven businesses already have an advantage compared to those still sticking to their old ways.
-But it’s not too late to transform your organization.
-Check out Forrester’s report to learn how to create an insight-driven enterprise.
+The time to become insight-driven is now.